Undergraduate Certificate in Bioethics & Graduate Certificate in Advanced Study in Bioethics

 The Undergraduate Certificate in Bioethics is designed primarily for persons preparing for careers in medicine, nursing, social work, psychology, education, one of the health sciences, or other health-related professions.
 Enrollment will be open to upper-level undergraduates, and others by petition.
 Both degree-seeking students and non-degree students are eligible.
 It can also serve upper-level students preparing for careers in law or business who wish to understand health policy, law, and clinical practice in relation to philosophy and ethics.
 The Certificate in Bioethics will attest that the student has completed a course of study in moral theory and clinical practice, law, or policy related to bioethics.

-All bioethics courses are offered online and include the following four-credit courses:
+All bioethics courses are offered online and include the following three-credit courses:

 PHL 440 Moral Reasoning and Bioethics

 PHL 441 Clinical Issues in Bioethics

 PHL 442 Policy Issues in Bioethics

 PHL 443 Bioethics and the Law

 PHL 444 Bioethics and Biotechnology

 The program requires a total of 9 semester hours in bioethics at the undergraduate level, distributed as described below, with a grade of at least 3.0 quality points in each:

 1. Moral Reasoning Requirement (3 credits), fulfilled by taking:

 PHL 440, Moral Reasoning and Bioethics (3 credits);